YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/i2c.rst

 .. important::
     All I2C interfaces are configured to 100kHz Standard mode.
-This is the default and works for all on-board peripherals as well as most external Sensors.
+This is the default and works for all on-board peripherals as well as most external peripherals.
     If a connected peripheral requires a different speed or faster communication is desired, the speed may be changed in the projects .ioc file.
 However, this can cause the onboard peripherals to no longer be usable.